By Mike Dub

 A precocious adolescent concocts an elaborate plan to expose the secrets of her family in Chinese Roulette.
 It sounds like it could be the plotline of a heartwarming Christopher Columbus movie, but this is a film by legendary German director Rainer Werner Fassbinder, and in his hands what could have been a crushingly saccharine tale of emotional fence-mending becomes a deeply haunting story of cruelty, hatred and revenge.

-The film begins with a practically screwball setup – a spunky twelve year old girl, Angela (Andrea Schober), tricks her parents, Gerhard (Alexander Allerson) and Ariane (Margit Carstensen), who have been cheating on each other for many years, into arriving at the same vacation house at the same time, each with their illicit partners.
+The film begins with a practically screwball setup – a spunky twelve-year-old girl, Angela (Andrea Schober), tricks her parents, Gerhard (Alexander Allerson) and Ariane (Margit Carstensen), who have been cheating on each other for many years, into arriving at the same vacation house at the same time, each with their illicit partners.
 The foursome’s sense of sophistication compels them to ignore the difficulty of the situation, opting instead for bohemian hipness, where the men shake each other’s hands and the women politely compliment each other’s appearance.
 They even have dinner together, as if to rebel against their fate by enduring the awkwardness of each other’s company.
 When someone finally asks about what the sleeping arrangements should be, Ariane replies coolly, “Same as planned.”

 Though, when Angela, who suffers from a structural disorder and requires crutches to move around, arrives at the house with her nurse, the self-assurance of the adults disappears, as they realize that Angela has somehow conjured them together.
 We learn that Angela blames herself for the collapse of her family, probably because her parents blame her, too.
 She explains to the housekeeper’s adult son, Gabriel, that her father first began his affair when she developed her crippling disorder.
-Fittingly, her mother began her affair when doctors concluded that her condition was no longer operable.
+Fittingly, her mother started her affair when doctors concluded that her condition was no longer operable.